Bibek4998/python-beginner/README.md

 This python tutorial is for beginner only.
-It covers the bsics about the python.
+It covers the basics about the python.